Drywall Installation: The Complete DIY Guide

 Make sure to place a dot in every corner, and multiple times across length and width.
 Don't add too many - tacking is just to hold everything in place before the drywall screws come in.

-Once the chalk dots are in place, you can insert your drywall nails with a mushroomed hammer.
+Once the chalk dots are in place, insert your drywall nails with a mushroomed hammer.
 Use your spirit level or T-square to ensure that everything is in alignment before screwing it in.

 Drive Screws Into the Drywall Sheet

-Once your drywall sheets have been successfully tacked into place, take a moment to step back and assess whether your sheets are ideally positioned.
+Once your drywall sheets have been successfully tacked into place, take a moment to assess whether your sheets are ideally positioned.
 If you are unsure, now is the time to make adjustments until everything is picture-perfect.

 Now, take your drywall screws (any other type of screw will not be compatible with the drywall, so make sure you have the right kind) and drill them into place.
 It is recommended that drywall is screwed in every 30 - 40 cm or 12 - 16 inches for ultimate endurance and coverage.